-Choosing from hundreds of best gaming laptops isn’t an easy job.
-The laptop should be high quality if you’re paying a decent amount for it and most importantly, as always, specs is the top priority as we aren’t living in the 90’s anymore when laptops were not offering good specs and people used to think to buy a laptop is just a waste of money.
+Choosing from hundreds of laptops isn’t an easy job.
+When gaming is a priority the laptop should be high quality if you’re paying a decent amount for it.
+Most importantly, as always, specs and a strong graphics card should be the top priority on top of the line best gaming laptops.
+We aren’t living in the ’90s anymore when laptops were not offering good specs and people used to think to buy a laptop is just a waste of money.

 Now that era has changed and we have more powerful laptops out there in the market, it’s not easy to pick that best laptop that could give us the best gaming experience.
 In order to solve this problem, I have created a list of the best gaming laptops in 2018.
 I am also recommending a guide for how to fix the battery of your laptop if it is draining so fast, it would be helpful for most of the guys have concerned complaints.

 The first beast that I tracked down for you guys is Acer Predator Helios 300, one of the best gaming laptops with GPU GTX 1060 inside.
 The crazy thing is about this laptop is that actually it’s priced in the budget gaming laptop category so around the same price as in CRV x15 Lenovo Legion Y 520 and even the Dell Inspiron seven five six seven.
 But those laptops you can only expect with the gtx 1050 Ti.
 I’m quite curious what they had to cut in order to make this laptop sit at that price point and it’s still better or is it still worth it over the budget gaming laptops.

 Features And Performance